 - Some helpful writing tips for making a persuasive letter of interest.

-What is a letter of interest?
+What Is a Letter of Interest?

-A letter of interest, also called a “letter of inquiry,” is a way of reaching out to an organization that you’d like to work for.
-Instead of responding to a job opening, a letter functions more like a “cold call.”
-You might send a letter to a company if you feel like you’d be a really good fit for them, but they don’t have any current job listings.
+A letter of interest, also called a âletter of inquiry,â is a way of reaching out to an organization youâd like to work for.
+Instead of responding to a job opening, a letter functions more like a âcold call.â You might send a letter to a company if you feel youâd be a good fit for them, but they donât have any current job listings.

-Think of a letter as a “foot in the door” pitch.
-It’s your opportunity to introduce yourself to an organization, whether or not they’re actually seeking new employees.
-Often, the letter is used to request an “informational interview,” where the applicant can meet with the organization to introduce themselves and learn more about the company and its needs.
+Think of a letter as a âfoot in the doorâ pitch.
+Itâs your opportunity to introduce yourself to an organization, whether theyâre seeking new employees or not.
+Often, the letter is used to request an âinformational interview,â where the applicant can meet with the organization to introduce themselves and learn more about the company and its needs.

-Letter of interest vs. cover letter
+Letter of Interest vs. Cover Letter

-One of the best ways to understand what a letter of interest is is to take a look at what it isn’t.
+To discover how to write a letter of interest for a job, we need first to understand what a letter of interest is and how itâs unique from other career documents.
+One of the best ways to understand a letter of interest is is to look at what it isnât.
 A letter of interest is not a cover letter.
-It may seem like the two fill similar roles, but there are some very key differences between them.
+It may seem like the two fill similar roles, but they have some key differences.

-A cover letter is a document that is sent, almost always accompanying a CV or resume, to explain an applicant’s qualifications and why they’re the right choice for an available position.
+A cover letter is a document that is sent, almost always accompanying a CV or resume, to explain an applicantâs qualifications and why theyâre the right choice for an available position.

-A cover letter and a letter of interest do have similar content, but a letter of interest is written without a job description.
-When you write a letter of interest, you are approaching an organization that you have not applied to and stating your desire to work there or to be considered for future suitable positions.
+A cover letter and a letter of interest have similar content, but a letter of interest is written without a job description.
+When you write a letter of interest, you are approaching an organization you have not applied to and stating your desire to work there or be considered for future suitable positions.

 - When there is a company that you really want to work for.